 The keratoconic bulge on the bottom has flattend substantially, by 17 diopters in height, whereas the top of the cornea has steepened somewhat, as desired to make the cornea as smooth, optically, a possible.

 So, for the patient with keratoconus, it is important to know that, although KC is a chronic disease, a stepwise treatment plan can get you the best long-term vision.
 Although, not all procedures are for everyone.

 A tailored approach over time may combine a variety of procedures to optimize your corneal shape and visual outcome.
 Current results have been quite promising.
-If you are interested in an evaluation to see if topography-guided PRK combind with CXL is right for you, contact our office at 201-692-9434 to schedule a full keratoconus evaluation with Dr. Peter Hersh.
+If you are interested in an evaluation to see if topography-guided PRK might be good for you, please contact our office at 201-692-9434 to schedule a full keratoconus evaluation with Dr. Steven Greenstein.